CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 3.  **Primary data**: it is data relates directly to the key of the record inside snapshot.
 4.  **Secondary data**: it is optional. this is data offers other extraneous information captured at the momento when the snapshot was created. if this data sources from other table, you would get a inferred relationship between primary and secondary data, this type of occurences is named artifact.

+### Profile records
+There are cases in which data does not meet the criteria of stability and infrequency of change, a massive volumes of data, changes data frequently or not business need for meticulous historical details of data.
+When one or more of theses conditions prevail, you need to use profile records.

+A profile records groups many different, detailed occurrences of operational data into a single record and represents the many operational records in aggregation. it is created by events too.
+The ways to aggregate those records inside profile record depending of developer and its affect the case of usage to analyze and accesss of profile records.

 # Solutions